Amwence/CCNA-Notes/Access Control Lists (ACL).md

 *Note:**Inbound and Outbound traffic is based on the port it is being acted upon.** For example when making an ACL from a laptop going through a router, and to a server.
 The port that the laptop is connected to the router.
 Anything being sent from the laptop to that port would be inbound traffic, and anything coming out of that port to the pc would be outbound traffic.
 Same for the server side of this example.
 The port that the server directly connects to any traffic coming from the server into the router would be inbound, and anything being sent out of that port to the server would be outbound traffic.
 It is all based on the port you are putting the ACL on.*

 ## 2 steps to implmenting ACLs
-1. Create ACL in global configuration mode: access-list command
+1. Create ACL in Terminal configuration mode: access-list command
 2. Apply inbound or outbound on an interface: access-group command An ACL will have no effect until it is applied to an interface.